Rome issues new laws to tackle unruly tourism

-(CNN) — If you were planning to spend your next trip to Rome, Italy drinking on the street while dressed as a centurion, think again.
+(CNN) — If you were planning to spend your next trip to Rome, Italy, drinking on the street while dressed as a centurion, think again.

 New laws have been passed by the city's council to fine these costumed "gladiators" up to €400 euros (about $450) if they're caught posing for photos with tourists in exchange for cash.